gjwgit/azcv/docs/README.md

 ## Command Line Tools

-In addition to the *demo* presented below, the *azcv* package provides a number of useful command line tools.
+In addition to the *demo* presented below, the *azcv* package provides useful command line tools.
 Below we demonstrate a number of these.
 Most commands take an image as a parameter which may be a url or a path to a local file.

-**Image Category**
+**category**

 The *category* command takes an image and categorises it based on a taxonomy-based of [86